RosaNoel/RosaNoel.github.io/README.md

 # Welcome
 <body>
- Wecome to Data Science portfolio.
+ Wecome to my Data Science portfolio.
 This is an overview on some data science projects I have been exploring recently.

 <h2>House Prices - Regression models in R</h2>